 Nine male and 4 female participants (n=13) diagnosed with antisocial personality disorder, aged 19-48, completed 80-120 QEEG-guided neurofeedback sessions.
 All subjects were medication free, received no other treatments, including psychotherapy, during neurofeedback, and had attended at least 1 other failed treatment (non-neurofeedback) before enrollment in this study.
 Pre/Post assessments included a clinical interview, QEEG assessment with normative database comparisons (NxLink), Minnesota Multiphasic Personality Inventory (MMPI), Test of Variables of Attention (TOVA), and the Symptom Assessment-45 Questionnaire.

-The researchers reported that 12 of 13 subjects who completed treatment experienced remarkable improvements on measures of behavioral impulsivity (reductions in visual and auditory TOVA commission errors) and on all but one of the MMPI clinical scales, such as psychopathic deviancy, depression, psychasthenia (anxiety), and paranoia.
+The researchers reported that 12 of 13 subjects who completed treatment experienced remarkable improvements on measures of behavioral impulsivity (reductions in visual and auditory TOVA commission errors) and on all but one of the MMPI clinical scales, such as improvements on psychopathic deviancy, depression, psychasthenia (anxiety), and paranoia.
 For those more technically inclined, statistically meaningful improvements were noted on the following MMPI scales: L, F, K, Hs, D, Hy, Pd, Pa, Pt, Sc, Ma, and Si.
 Please see the article for examples of subject improvements reported by several participants.
-Neurofeedback was also believed to help treatment adherence.
-A 2-year follow up revealed that the 12 who benefited from treatment continued to do so, while the lone treatment non-responder had ongoing behavioral problems.
-The researchers did not elaborate on the details of the 2-year follow up.
+Neurofeedback was also believed to help patients have greater treatment adherence.

 The study also provided initial potential EEG phenotypes for persons with anti-social disorder.
-The researchers reported that all participants had excessive frontal alpha, theta, and beta amplitudes and coherences when compared to a normative database.
+The researchers reported that all participants had excessive frontal alpha, theta, and beta amplitudes, and coherences when compared to a normative database.

 Reference: